How much carbohydrate, fluid and sodium do I need per hour for an Ironman?

 When it comes to sodium replacement, understanding your individual sweat sodium concentration is a very useful data point for long-course athletes, especially those racing in heat and humidity.

-You can get an accurate picture of this by having a sweat test done (usually at a lab or with an experienced practitioner who has sweat testing equipment).
+You can get an accurate picture of this by having a sweat test.
+This is usually done at a lab or with an experienced practitioner who has sweat testing equipment.

-Additionally, there are a number of wearable sweat sensors just coming onto the market that show a degree of promise at being able to measure your sweat sodium loss in real-time.
+Additionally, a number of wearable sweat sensors show a degree of promise at being able to measure your sweat sodium loss in real-time.

-As these become more accurate and widely available, it will allow more athletes to gain a better understanding of this aspect of their physiology and how it impacts hydration requirements in races.
+As these become more accurate and available, they will allow more athletes to better understand how much to drink in racing.

 - Seeing large salt deposits on your training kit after training in the heat